joemarct/neutrino/README.md

 ## Usage

-Install the Go dependencies:
+Clone this repository then install the Go dependencies:
 ```bash
 dep ensure
 ```

-To get started, clone this repository.
 Then install the node dependencies:
 ```bash
 cd webapp && npm install
 ```

-Then, go back to the base directory and build the app:
+Then go back to the base directory and build the app:
 ```bash
 ./build.sh
 ```